 Kapitein’s eleven descendants were confronted with the choice: to quit the museum or to go all in.
 Fortunately, the latter was chosen, although that implied that the amount of cars had to be reduced drastically.

 The finest pieces were kept and furthermore, the collection was supplemented with, amongst others, bicycles, mopeds and motorcycles.

 And not only that: old agricultural vehicles also found a place.
 A few light stationary engines that often stem from agricultural machines also fit into this framework.

-When father Kapitein was being talkative he could talk on and on about every single car.
-In the present museum, the visitor does not only get to see vehicles of the museum’s own collection.
+When father Kapitein was being talkative, he could talk on and on about every single car.
+In the present museum the visitor does not only get to see vehicles of the museum’s own collection.
 Owners of interesting classics can exhibit their property in the museum for an indefinite period.

-By means of this working method, the collection can be changed up and supplemented regularly.
+Due to this working method, the collection can be changed up and supplemented regularly.
 It might also happen, for example, that an owner sells his vehicle and comes to retrieve it.
 For cases like that, the management has a number of special vehicles up their sleeve in order to be able to immediately fill in the spot that has been left vacant.
 As for decoration, the visitors of the museum will also find a great collection of billboards, illuminated advertising and other car and engine memorabilia.

 Due to all of this, the automobile museum has grown to be one of the best in this area above the North Sea Canal.
-And another special feature is: the access is always free of charge.
+And another special feature is: the entrance is always free of charge.

-If only the founder father Arie could have lived to see this, he would have been immensely proud of his eleven descendants.
+If only the founder, father Arie, could have lived to see this, he would have been immensely proud of his eleven descendants.
 An automobile museum of this class: it has been his dream but unfortunately he could not realise it himself.

 The collection of the founder’s old drivers licenses in the reception area of the museum keeps his memory alive.